 The ADA stair requirements apply to accessible means of egress, which is a continuous and unobstructed way of travel from any accessible point in a building or facility to a public way.
 It is a type of accessible route.
 The requirements for accessible routes in buildings can be found in IBC Chapter 11.
 Generally speaking, at least one or two accessible routes are required to connect each accessible story within a building.

-OSHA, MSHA and IMC standards apply to equipment access stairs.
+OSHA, MSHA and IMC standards apply to equipment access stairs, sometimes simply referred to as industrial stairs.
 OSHA compliant stairs are the most common stairway found in general industry.
 MSAH and IMC apply to access to mining and HVAC equipment only.
 OSHA's stair design standards are more extensive than the MSAH and IMC standards and, in general, stairs designed to meet OSHA stair requirements will also meet the other two.

 The codes define many different stair components of stairways.
 The codes also determine how the different stair types can be used in different applications.
 Here is a list of definitions of stair components.